 In a chapter titled “Smart Senders and Resilient Receivers”, the Carequality CommonWell Joint Workgroup’s Concise Consolidated CDA implementation guide states:

 Successful document exchange relies on layers of rules from CDA document specifications, C-CDA 2.1 specification, and the C-CDA 2.1 companion guide.
-Despite every effort by implementers, and the HL7 community, to document all the important topics for successful exchange, the Joint Document Content Work Group (“Joint Work Group”) discussed many other areas that would benefit from additional guidance.
+Despite every effort by implementers, and the HL7 community, to document all the important topics for successful exchange, the Joint Content Work Group discussed many other areas that would benefit from additional guidance.
 The Smart Senders and Resilient Receivers sections are not an exhaustive list of best practices, but instead is a list of the best practices that captured the group’s attention.

 The following chapters summarize best practices identified for C-CDA document Content Creators (Senders) and C-CDA document Content Consumers (Receivers).